 Lightweight alternatives to Camunda - BPMN solution

-If you need to build a software system that allows its users to model and execute their own business processes and you are on the build vs. buy stage of your analysis, you’re most likely considering a host of different BPMN based solutions.
-However, unless your domain is finance, banking or insurance, you are likely to conclude that ready enterprise-grade engines, such as Camunda or jBPM, are too heavy for your use case.
+You valid to support that fully.
+You valid BPMN process if you need to build a software system that allows its users to model and execute their own business processes, and you are on the build vs. buy stage of your analysis.
+You’re most likely considering a host of different BPMN-based solutions.
+However, unless your domain is finance, banking, or insurance, you are likely to conclude that ready enterprise-grade engines, such as Camunda or jBPM, are too heavy for your use case.